-53 1 Introduction
+1 Introduction

-Bumble bees play an important role for ecosystem service worldwide, due to their role as pollinators for a large variety of plants (Klein et al., 2007; Garibaldi et al., 2013).
+Bumble bees are important for ecosystem service worldwide due to their role as pollinators for a large variety of plants (Klein et al., 2007; Garibaldi et al., 2013).
 They are of high commercial value, as they can be used for the pollination of various agricultural-grown plants within field environments (Goulson, 2003; Nayak et al., 2020) and are bred for commercial use in glasshouse environments (Velthuis and Van Doorn, 2006).
-On some crops, e.g. tomatoes, they are even more effective in pollination than honey bees, due to characteristics like buzz pollination (Vallejo-Marín,

-60 2022), and given the current threats of diseases and parasites as Varroa mites to honey bees, alternative native species are in need to maintain crop and wild plant seed sets (Kevan et al., 1990; Garibaldi et 61 62 al., 2013; Parreño et al., 2022).
-To preserve the vital services that bumble bees provide to ecosystems 63 and agriculture, it is essential to prioritize their health and conservation.
-Especially in agricultural 64 landscapes, increased land use intensity and monocultures cumulate several stressors like pesticides 65 and lowered nutritional quality with negative effects on bumble bee health and colony fitness (Straub 66 et al., 2023).
-Likewise to other insect groups, bumble bee diversity and abundance has been declining 67 for decades with lower reproduction success in agricultural landscapes compared to urban 68 environments (Williams and Osborne, 2009; Samuelson et al., 2018).
-Major issues are the reduction in 69 floral resources and diversity of food plants as well as the lack of appropriate nesting sites (Goulson et 70 al., 2008).
-Additional stressors are the excessive use of pesticides and the introduction of novel 71 pathogens due to international trading (Colla et al., 2006; Stanley and Raine, 2016).
+On some crops, e.g. tomatoes, they are even more effective in pollination than honey bees, due to characteristics like buzz pollination (Vallejo-Marín, 2022).
+Given the current threats of diseases and parasites as Varroa mites to honey bees, alternative native species are in need to maintain crop and wild plant seed sets (Kevan et al., 1990; Garibaldi et al., 2013; Parreño et al., 2022).
+To preserve the vital services that bumble bees provide to ecosystems and agriculture, it is essential to prioritize their health and conservation.
+Especially in agricultural landscapes, increased land use intensity and monocultures cumulate several stressors like pesticides or lowered nutritional quality with negative effects on bumble bee health and colony fitness (Straub et al., 2023).
+Likewise to other insect groups, bumble bee diversity and abundance has been declining for decades with lower reproduction success in agricultural landscapes compared to urban environments (Williams and Osborne, 2009; Samuelson et al., 2018).
+Major issues are the reduction in floral resources and diversity of food plants as well as the lack of appropriate nesting sites (Goulson et al., 2008).